Innovate everywhere with intelligent business applications

 A business action that a user performs can be either a workflow action or a non-workflow action.
 Approval of a purchase requisition is an example of a workflow action, whereas confirmation of a purchase order is an example of a non-workflow action.
 Both types of actions can generate business events that external systems can use in integration and notification scenarios.

-Consider a scenario like a sales quotation has been confirmed and it became a sales order.
+Consider a scenario where a sales quotation has been confirmed and it became a sales order.
 In this situation, you might notice your sales team.
 That is where you might need to integrate with third-party applications.
 Instead of writing code or customizing D365 F&O to call those APIs, we can use a business event framework to send out this notification outside D365 F&O, and listeners who are listening to this notification can take some actions which they want to take.

 This is the form that displays all the business events in Microsoft Dynamics 365 F&O. List of business events available out of the box, Microsoft added more events with new releases.
 On the left side are the fields that get sent out in the notification of this business event.

 Business event has categories.
-There are three major categories:
+There are three major categories.

 - Business Events